 - 4.2.1 A director shall exercise due discretion in accepting and holding directorships outside of the Corporation.
-A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board before accepting a directorship in another company.
+A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board through the Corporate Governance Committee before accepting a directorship in another company. - 4.2.3 The CEO and other Executive Directors shall limit the number of corporate board seats they hold to a low number, as determined by the Corporate Governance Committee.
+This is to ensure that the number of board seats held do not exceed their ability to perform their duties in an appropriate fashion. - 4.2.4 Non-Executive Directors may simultaneously serve as a Director of a maximum of five (5) publicly-listed companies, including Premium Leisure Corp.